Top ▲

 « Hide

-The Poly ADP-ribose polymerase family is a series of enzymes, where the best characterised members are nuclear proteins which are thought to function by binding to single strand breaks in DNA, allowing the recruitment of repair enzymes by the synthesis of NAD-derived ADP-ribose polymers, which are subsequently degraded by a glycohydrolase (PARG, Q86W56).
+This subfamily of four enzymes (the PARylating PARPs) catalyse the addition of poly-ADP-ribose chains as post-translational protein modifications .
+The best characterised members are the nuclear enzymes PARP1, PARP2 and the tankyrases (TNKSs).
+PARPs 1 and 2 appear to function by binding to single strand breaks in DNA, allowing the recruitment of repair enzymes by the synthesis of NAD-derived ADP-ribose polymers, that are subsequently degraded by a glycohydrolase (PARG, Q86W56).
 The most well defined function of the tankyrases (TNKSs) is their regulatory action on Wnt/β-catenin signalling [3].
 PARPs 1 and 2 are targets of PARP inhibitor class anti-cancer drugs which are designed to disrupt the DNA damage response pathways to induce cancer cell death.

 Enzymes